Space-Ed/jungle-book/Uncertain/The Declaration of Domain Inheritance.md

 }
 ```
-### Possibility 3: name modifier.
+### Possibility B3: name modifier.

-Here we use some special expression as the key to
+Here we use some special expression as the key to designate the domain.

 ```js
 sandwich:{